rahulxcodes/Demo-Webinars/replit.md

-# Video Calling Application
+# Next.js 14 Webinar Platform

 ## Overview

-This is a modern video calling application built with React frontend and Express backend, utilizing Stream.io for real-time video communication.
-The application features a clean, responsive interface with support for video calls, screen sharing, and device controls.
+This is a professional educational webinar platform built with Next.js 14 App Router, TypeScript, and Tailwind CSS.
+The platform is designed to integrate with Stream.io for real-time video communication and Prisma with PostgreSQL for data persistence.
+This foundation provides the core structure for building comprehensive webinar functionality.

 ## User Preferences